 Redfish like this are what dreams are made of!

 • Since drum run in schools, keeping multiple lines in the water even after a drum is already on will often result in multiple hook ups.
-Although it’s a challenge to not the tangle lines, good communication and teamwork do pay off with multiple fish potentially being brought to the boat.
-On days with heavy winds, however, even the most seasoned angler knows that less is more, to avoid tangled chaos.
+Although it’s a challenge to keep the lines from tangling, good communication and teamwork do pay off with multiple fish potentially being brought to the boat.
+On days with heavy winds, however, less is more, to avoid tangled chaos.

 • Knowing the wind direction is also important for predicting fish behavior and bait presentation.
 A South or South West wind in the spring and North East wind in the fall is usually a good bet.